jamessouth/Portfolio/README.md

 ### ReasonML, ReasonReact, Tailwind CSS

 My top projects, résumé, articles, and contacts/online accounts.
 Built with ReasonML, ReasonReact, and Tailwind CSS.
 Compiled with BuckleScript, tested with `jest` and `react-testing-library`, bundled with Parcel.

+### Fast Refresh & ReScript

+Make sure to create interface files (`.resi`) for each `*.res` file.

+Fast Refresh requires you to **only export React components**, and it's easy to unintenionally export other values that will disable Fast Refresh (you will see a message in the browser console whenever this happens).